openplans/openblock-old/docs/widgets.rst

 Adding a new Widget
 -------------------

-A new widget can be created by visiting the openblock admin site and selecting the `Add` link next to `Widgets` in the `Widgets` section.
+A new widget can be created by visiting the OpenBlock admin site and selecting the `Add` link next to `Widgets` in the `Widgets` section.

 ..
 TODO add a doc page about the admin UI and link to it from here